-- Determine whether or not a low-code automation tool is right for your team.
-(Low-code tools rely on a visual interface, making it easy to adapt processes quickly, without adding to the IT backlog.)
+- Determine whether or not a low- or no-code automation tool is right for your team.
+(Low- and no-code tools rely on a visual interface, making it easy to adapt processes quickly, without adding to the IT backlog.)

 - Evaluate automation tools for fit.
 This includes the number of users, integration capabilities, automation features, templates, and budget.